mizu.js

 *set="context"

-Set a context for an element and its children.
+Set context values for an element and its children.

 <div *set="{ foo: 'bar' }">